 After reading about a dozen websites, it has become clear to me that the Amateur or “Ham” radio is the communications equipment of choice for the post-disaster vagabond.
 They are a good way to get information (news) and obviously, if everyone in your family has one, they are a great way to communicate over longer distances (theoretically, around the world if repeaters are working).
 They have historically been used during emergency situations, but do require training and a license to operate (including passing a short test).
 You can typically take a night class at your local community college and get licensed (been looking into it for myself and my wife).

-A CB radio, which apparently no longer requires a licence in most countries (please confirm yourself), is probably your second best choice after a “Ham” radio.
+A CB radio, which apparently no longer requires a license in most countries (please confirm yourself), is probably your second best choice after a “Ham” radio.
 It has the capability to communicate over medium distances depending on line-of-sight.
 So-called, “Survival Radios,” which include the remaining unlicensed frequencies are really only good for very short distances.

 Finally, satellite phones are expensive and do not deliver critical news like safe spots, etc. (only really good for calling other satellite phones).